bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## Modules Reviewed or Retired
 These modules are no longer used as they’ve become redundant to features provided by other modules, they caused other issues (e.g. lag), or there was nothing wrong with them but I just didn't find their use out weighed creating a more complex buildout.

+- [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
+This can be toggled on or off in the Settings Menu. - Retired 2020 Oct 22 - Turns out I'm fine letting players know a private roll happened, they just don't get to know anything about it unless I reveal it to them.
+- [Custom CSS](https://foundryvtt.com/packages/custom-css/) - OPTIONAL: Allows a user to setup custom CSS rules in a world. - Retired 2020 Oct 22 - Had a great run, but many enough of these changes are part of Foundry v0.7.x it's no longer worth running custom CSS for.
+   - My [custom.css](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/blob/master/custom.css) is part of this repo.
+- [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - Allows you to deselect a token or tokens by clicking any empty spot on the map. - Retired 2020 Oct 22 - Essential for Foundry v0.6.x but no longer needed with Foundry v0.7.x. part of core now Core Settings > Left-Click to Release Objects: Checked
 - [Ambient Doors](https://github.com/EndlesNights/ambientdoors) - Customized sounds effects that trigger for all users when interacting with doors. - Retired 2020 Sep 12 - Worked great but I wanted to reduce the number of modules I was dependent on.
 - [Batch Permission Change By Folder](https://foundryvtt.com/packages/BatchPermissionsByFolder/) - Adds a context option to folders in Items, Journals, and Roll to change the permission of each entity(Foundry's codeword for Item, Journal Entry, or Roll Table) inside the folder. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Not a bad idea, but haven't had the need for it.
 - [Better NPC Sheet 5e](https://github.com/syl3r86/BetterNPCSheet5e) - Review 2020 Sep 06 - Nice for what it does but superseded by Tidy 5e Sheet